hyosung11/Launch-School/Courses/journal.md

    * I woke up late which is good for me to get rest.
 I have a referee assignment in the afternoon and soccer practice this evening after dinner.

 11:06 Time to play with SungOh.
 When I return study this: "1.3.11 The Constructor `prototype` Property"

+12:41 My game this afternoon got cancelled and everyone is away so it's quiet and I can study for a little bit now.